 Once the USA’s most infamous maximum security prison, the island of Alcatraz is now a National Park and popular tourist attraction.
 Sitting 1.25 miles from the shore in San Francisco Bay, the island has a fascinating history.
 In 1969, it was occupied for 19 months by the Indians of All Tribes, in their push for Native American civil rights.

-Staying in America… the orange, yellow and green rings around the deep blue waters of this incredible geothermal feature are caused by different species of heat loving bacteria.
+Staying in America… the orange, yellow and green rings around the deep blue waters of this incredible geothermal feature are caused by different species of heat-loving bacteria.
 The hot water comes from a crack in the Earth, 121 feet down.
-You may need to hire a car, motorcycle or motorhome to get to the Grand Prismatic Spring, but it’s certainly worth the road trip.
+You may need to hire a car, motorcycle or motorhome to get to the Grand Prismatic Spring, but it’s certainly a great stop on an America road trip.

-An essential photo stop on any trip to Bali, it is thought the Tegallalang rice terraces could be up to 2,000 years old.
+An essential photo stop on any holiday to Bali, it is thought the Tegallalang rice terraces could be up to 2,000 years old.
 The hand built retaining walls capture water running down the mountain to create the steeply tiered rice fields.
-You can visit from the town of Ubud in the Bali uplands.
+Join our 3 day Ubud Explorer to see these shimmering rice fields in all their glory.

-The spectacular island of Aitutaki is dominated by a large turquoise lagoon, which itself has 15 islets, known as motus, within it, as well turtles and rays.
+The spectacular island of Aitutaki is dominated by a large turquoise lagoon, which itself has 15 islets, known as motus, within it, as well as turtles and rays.
 Around 1,800 people live on Aitutaki, which is part of the Cook Islands in the South Pacific.
 It takes 3 hours 45 minutes to fly from Auckland, New Zealand, to the main island of Rarotonga and then 50 minutes in a small plane to Aitutaki.

 Around 200 km north of Perth is the Pinnacles Desert, named after the thousands of limestone pillars, some up to 3.5 metres high, dotted over the 190 hectare site.
 You can walk amongst the rock formations or follow a scenic driving route.
-Visit as a day tour from the Western Australian capital or as part of our 6 day Monkey Mia & the Pinnacles self drive itinerary.
+Enjoy a Pinnacles Day Tour from the Western Australian capital or as part of our 6 day Monkey Mia & the Pinnacle self drive itinerary.

 The photo at the top is also from Western Australia, where the magnificent red sands of Shark Bay swirl into the ocean.